ThunderRazor/stationeers_startconditionsCOMMANDER/ReadMe_VERYIMPORTANT!!!.txt

 INSTRUCTIONS
 1. Find the directory:
 C:\Program Files\SteamLibrary\steamapps\common\Stationeers\rocketstation_Data\StreamingAssets\Data\
   or
 D:\Program Files\SteamLibrary\steamapps\common\Stationeers\rocketstation_Data\StreamingAssets\Data\
 depending on where you have installed stationeers.

 2. Within Data\, create a new folder named ORIGINAL (or something obvious), and move startconditions.xml to that folder.

 3. Within Data\, create a new folder named MODS (or something obvious), and download+extract startconditionsCOMMANDER.zip into that folder.

-4. Choose the mod variation you want (COMMANDERbasic, COMMANDERplus, COMMANDERpro) and copy the xml file into Data\.
+4. Choose the mod variation you want (COMMANDERbasic, COMMANDERplus, COMMANDERpro) and copy the xml file into Data\

 5. Launch the game.